 In one month, a business receives 10,000 website visitors.
 500 of the visitors take the desired action (convert).
 500 actions / 10,000 visitors = 0.05.
 Multiply this number by 100, and you get a conversion rate of 5%.

-An additional benefit of understanding your conversion rate is that it simplifies attaching a value to your website traffic.
+Understanding your conversion rate makes it easier to attach a value to your website traffic.

 If you understand how much each visit to your website is worth, it becomes much easier to track the ROI for your marketing activities and project the revenue that can result from increased traffic to your site.